rpatelCERN/NeuroFlowTakeHome/README.md

 # NeuroFlowTakeHome
 A short coding exercise from Neuroflow on analytics and SQL queries.

-#Part 1
+# Part 1
 This is definitely my favorite part because it features data and is more open ended!

 "Given the information you have and any light research you’d like to do on the topic, what insights can you draw?
 What assumptions have you made about the data?
 What are 2-3 additional pieces of information that would be important to collect?"

-My findings for Part 1 are summarized in these slides:

-The interactive charts are made in Tableau Public and I link them in the slides [NeuroFlowSlides](NeuroFlowSlides.pdf)
+My findings for Part 1 are summarized in these slides, which also feature interactive charts made in Tableau and linked  in the slides [NeuroFlowSlides](NeuroFlowSlides.pdf)

 Below I list a short summary of the answers.

-## Table Features and Assumptions:
+## Part 1: Table Features and Assumptions
 "What assumptions have you made about the data?"

-Dimensions or independent variables are:
+**Dimensions or independent variables** are:

 * Patient ID